-How to buy a house on Skopelos (August 2019)
+How to buy a house on Skopelos (Oktober 2019)

 To get a tax number; what documents are needed

 Opening a bank account; what documents are needed:

 As of January 2019 it is very difficult to have a bank account opened on Skopelos by somebody else then yourself.
 The bank wants to see the person(s) who opens the account.
 If you have a tax number and you go to the bank and start with opening the bank account your lawyer can usually finish the job for you.
 They need to see you though and you need to fill out a questionaire and sign.
 This information is from the National Bank of Greece and Skopelos has a branch here.
 At the moment it is the only bank here.
 We have ATM’s of other banks like Euro bank and Piraeus bank but they don’t have offices.

 1) Full name etc. so a passport, an identity card will suffice (you also have to state your father’s name and surname and mother’s maiden name and surname)

 2) Copy and show your passport or identity card.
 It must show the authority that issued this document and your date and place of birth.

 3) Income tax slip, P60 and your VAT number in the country of residence.

 5) A telephone number shown on a telephone bill (landline or mobile number)

 6) Your profession and your business address via an employer’s letter or statement or a chamber of commerce paper.